ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 18.09.7-LTS

+* NVDA will no longer announce "monitoring library scan" after closing Studio in some situations.

 ## Version 18.09.6-LTS

 * Requires NVDA 2018.4 or later.